Secure CheckoutPersonal information is secured with SSL technology.

 8. Electrospun composite nanofibers as sensors for food analysis

-9. Development of strong and tough electrospun fiber reinforced composites
+9. Development of strong and tough electrospun fiber-reinforced

 16. Functionalizing nanofibrous materials for textile applications

-22. Sol-gel electrospinning of diverse ceramic nanofibers and potential applications
+22. Sol-gel electrospinning of diverse ceramic nanofibers and their

-23. Evolvement of the spinneret in electrospinning: Toward largescale production of nanofibers
+23. Evolvement of spinneret in electrospinning toward large-scale

 Electrospun Polymers and Composites: Ultrafine Materials, High Performance Fibres and Wearables reviews the latest technological developments and innovations in electrospun polymers and composites, highlighting the multifunctionality of these ultrafine materials as high performance fibers.
 The book's chapters investigate a wide range of different electrospinning applications, including drug delivery, tissue scaffolding, fiber reinforcement and nanofiltration, with a particular focus on shape memory effect and the wearable characteristics of electrospun polymers and composites.
 This will be a valuable reference resource for research and for industrial communities working in the field of electrospinning.